Security-Onion-Solutions/securityonion-docs/redis.rst

     Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
 It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs and geospatial indexes with radius queries.

-On Standalone (non-Eval) installations and distributed deployments, Logstash on the manager node outputs to Redis.
+On Standalone (non-Eval) installations and distributed deployments, :ref:`logstash` on the manager node outputs to Redis.
 Search nodes can then consume from Redis.

 Queue
 -----